camUrban/PteraSoftware/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please notify me via email to camerongurban@gmail.com.
+If you find a vulnerability, please notify me via email at camerongurban@gmail.com.